codacy/codacy-pmd/src/main/resources/docs/description/category_java_performance_SimplifyStartsWith.md

 Since: PMD 3.1

-Since it passes in a literal of length 1, calls to (string).startsWith can be rewritten using (string).charAt(0) at the expense of some readability.
+Calls to `string.startsWith(&quot;x&quot;)` with a string literal of length 1 can be rewritten using `string.charAt(0)`, at the expense of some readability.
+To prevent `IndexOutOfBoundsException` being thrown by the `charAt` method, ensure that the string is not empty by making an additional check first.

 Example(s):
 ```